Adamant-im/AIPs/AIPS/aip-10.md

 Node uses SHA-256 for Tx validation.

 Transaction keys explained:
 - `type` is a type of transaction.
-It says node how to interpret it.
+It says node how to interpret it, see below.
 Integer, mandatory.
 - `amount` is an integer value in 1/10^8 ADM for transferring.
 If transaction is not a trasfer, value `0` must be provided.
 - `senderId` is ADAMANT address of Tx sender.
 String, mandatory.
 - `senderPublicKey` is ADAMANT public key of Tx sender.
 String, mandatory.
 - `asset` is data to be processed by node.
 Its structure depends on `type`.
 String, optional.
 - `timestamp` is client's timestamp.
 Node compares its own and client's timestamp while validating Tx.
 Unixtime, mandatory.
 - `signature` is digital signature which allows node to validate Tx sender.
 String, mandatory.

+Here is reserved types of transactions:
+- `0` is for sending tokens
+- `1` is for second signature
+- `2` is for delegate registration
+- `3` is for voting
+- `4` is for multisignature
+- `8` is for messaging
+- `9` is for storing data (KVS)

 ### Examples